 a single argument that needed nothing but itself alone for proof, that would by itself be enough to show that God really exists; that he is the supreme good, who depends on nothing else, but on whom all things depend for their being and for their well-being; and whatever we believe about the divine nature.
 (P, preface)

-The proper way to state Anselm's argument is a matter of dispute, and any detailed statement of the argument will beg interpretative questions.
-But on a fairly neutral or consensus reading of the argument (which I shall go on to reject), Anselm's argument goes like this.
-God is “that than which nothing greater can be thought”; in other words, he is a being so great, so full of metaphysical oomph, that one cannot so much as conceive of a being who would be greater than God.
+The proper way to state Anselm’s argument is a matter of dispute, and any detailed statement of the argument will beg interpretative questions.
+But on a fairly neutral or consensus reading of the argument (which I shall go on to reject), Anselm’s argument goes like this.
+God is “that than which a greater cannot be thought”; in other words, he is a being so great, so full of metaphysical oomph, that one cannot so much as conceive of a being who would be greater than God.
 The Psalmist, however, tells us that “The fool has said in his heart, ‘There is no God’ ” (Psalm 14:1; 53:1).
 Is it possible to convince the fool that he is wrong?
 It is.
-All we need is the characterization of God as “that than which nothing greater can be thought.”
+All we need is the characterization of God as “that than which a greater cannot be thought.”
 The fool does at least understand that definition.
 But whatever is understood exists in the understanding, just as the plan of a painting he has yet to execute already exists in the understanding of the painter.
-So that than which nothing greater can be thought exists in the understanding.
+So that than which a greater cannot be thought exists in the understanding.
 But if it exists in the understanding, it must also exist in reality.
 For it is greater to exist in reality than to exist merely in the understanding.
-Therefore, if that than which nothing greater can be thought existed only in the understanding, it would be possible to think of something greater than it (namely, that same being existing in reality as well).
-It follows, then, that if that than which nothing greater can be thought existed only in the understanding, it would not be that than which nothing greater can be thought; and that, obviously, is a contradiction.
-So that than which nothing greater can be thought must exist in reality, not merely in the understanding.
+Therefore, if that than which a greater can be thought existed only in the understanding, it would be possible to think of something greater than it (namely, that same being existing in reality as well).
+It follows, then, that if that than which a greater cannot be thought existed only in the understanding, it would not be that than which a greater cannot be thought; and that, obviously, is a contradiction.
+So that than which a greater cannot be thought must exist in reality, not merely in the understanding.

-Versions of this argument have been defended and criticized by a succession of philosophers from Anselm's time through the present day (see ontological arguments).
-Our concern here is with Anselm's own version, the criticism he encountered, and his response to that criticism.
-A monk named Gaunilo wrote a “Reply on Behalf of the Fool,” contending that Anselm's argument gave the Psalmist's fool no good reason at all to believe that that than which nothing greater can be thought exists in reality.
-Gaunilo's most famous objection is an argument intended to be exactly parallel to Anselm's that generates an obviously absurd conclusion.
-Gaunilo proposes that instead of “that than which nothing greater can be thought” we consider “that island than which no greater can be thought.”
-We understand what that expression means, so (following Anselm's reasoning) the greatest conceivable island exists in our understanding.
-But (again following Anselm's reasoning) that island must exist in reality as well; for if it did not, we could imagine a greater island—namely, one that existed in reality—and the greatest conceivable island would not be the greatest conceivable island after all.
+Versions of this argument have been defended and criticized by a succession of philosophers from Anselm’s time through the present day (see ontological arguments).
+Our concern here is with Anselm’s own version, the criticism he encountered, and his response to that criticism.
+A monk named Gaunilo wrote a “Reply on Behalf of the Fool,” contending that Anselm’s argument gave the Psalmist’s fool no good reason at all to believe that that than which a greater cannot be thought exists in reality.
+Gaunilo’s most famous objection is an argument intended to be exactly parallel to Anselm’s that generates an obviously absurd conclusion.
+Gaunilo proposes that instead of “that than which a greater cannot be thought” we consider “that island than which a greater cannot be thought.”
+We understand what that expression means, so (following Anselm’s reasoning) the greatest conceivable island exists in our understanding.
+But (again following Anselm’s reasoning) that island must exist in reality as well; for if it did not, we could imagine a greater island – namely, one that existed in reality – and the greatest conceivable island would not be the greatest conceivable island after all.
 Surely, though, it is absurd to suppose that the greatest conceivable island actually exists in reality.
-Gaunilo concludes that Anselm's reasoning is fallacious.
+Gaunilo concludes that Anselm’s reasoning is fallacious.

 A more careful look at Anselm’s reply to Gaunilo, however, shows that Anselm offered no rejoinder to the Lost Island argument because he rejected Gaunilo’s interpretation of the original argument of the Proslogion.
 Gaunilo had understood the argument in the way I stated it above.
 Anselm understood it quite differently.
 In particular, Anselm insists that the original argument did not rely on any general principle to the effect that a thing is greater when it exists in reality than when it exists only in the understanding.
 And since that is the principle that does the mischief in Gaunilo’s counterargument, Anselm sees no need to respond to the Lost Island argument in particular.